Why Skin Cancer Screenings are Key to Early Detection

 Next Steps After a Screening

 Skin cancer screenings can truly mean life or death for many people.
 It is recommended as you age to have yearly skin cancer screenings.
-If you are ready to be checked and are in the Bloomington, Illinois or surrounding areas, complete this form.
+If you are ready to be checked and are in the Bloomington, Illinois or surrounding areas, contact us.
 The dermatologists at Dermatology & Mohs Surgery Institute are here to help provide your life-changing or life-saving cancer screening.